strangerstudios/pmpro-snippets-library/README.md

 Choose the folder/collection that your snippet integrates with directly, and use the category as a backup.

-- add-ons: Anything related to an Add On.
+- **add-ons**: Anything related to an Add On.
 Create a subfolder for the Add On that exactly matches the Add On's folder name/slug.
-- admin-pages: Snippets that modify the core PMPro plugin's admin area under Memberships > Settings.
+- **admin-pages**: Snippets that modify the core PMPro plugin's admin area under Memberships > Settings.
-- blocks-shortcodes: Snippets that adjust core PMPro block functionality or shortcode functionality OR snippets that add new custom block or shortcode features.
+- **blocks-shortcodes**: Snippets that adjust core PMPro block functionality or shortcode functionality OR snippets that add new custom block or shortcode features.
-- checkout: Snippets that modify the checkout page and checkout process, including registration checks, checkout requirements, or additional functionality that is triggered during checkout.
+- **checkout**: Snippets that modify the checkout page and checkout process, including registration checks, checkout requirements, or additional functionality that is triggered during checkout.
-- discount-codes: Snippets that modify how discount codes function on the frontend and for the user.
+- **discount-codes**: Snippets that modify how discount codes function on the frontend and for the user.
-- email: Snippets that adjust how emails are sent, the email contents, adding additional emails, etc.
+- **email**: Snippets that adjust how emails are sent, the email contents, adding additional emails, etc.
-- frontend-pages: Snippets that modify how the frontend pages appear and the contents on the frontend pages.
+- **frontend-pages**: Snippets that modify how the frontend pages appear and the contents on the frontend pages.
-- import-export: Snippets that adjust default export features of the members list, orders list, and reports. (propose to rename to export only?
-We don't support import in core PMPro.
-Should those go in Add Ons?)
+- **export**: Snippets that adjust default export features of the members list, orders list, and reports.
-- integration-compatibility: Basic snippets that integrate core PMPro with other plugins to resolve issues or bridge functionality.
+- **integration-compatibility**: Basic snippets that integrate core PMPro with other plugins to resolve issues or bridge functionality.
-- localization: Snippets related to translating the core PMPro plugin's terms to other languages or using translation functions to change core plugin language (i.e. "Membership" > "Subscription").
+- **localization**: Snippets related to translating the core PMPro plugin's terms to other languages or using translation functions to change core plugin language (i.e. "Membership" > "Subscription").
-- membership-levels: Functionality that changes how membership levels are assigned to users, cancellation behavior, expiration behavior, etc. This should not include snippets that adjust the Memberships > Settings > Membership Levels admin screens or features.
+- **membership-levels**: Functionality that changes how membership levels are assigned to users, cancellation behavior, expiration behavior, etc. This should not include snippets that adjust the Memberships > Settings > Membership Levels admin screens or features.
-- misc: This collection is temporary, for all snippets that don't belong into any created collections.
+- **misc**: This collection is temporary, for all snippets that don't belong into any created collections.
 The idea is to move the snippets once we plan out our file structure.
-- orders: Functionality that hooks into order updates, creation, changes, etc.
+- **orders**: Functionality that hooks into order updates, creation, changes, etc.
-- payment-gateways: Anything that modifies or extends default payment gateway functionality.
+- **payment-gateways**: Anything that modifies or extends default payment gateway functionality.
 Create a subfolder for each gateway that exactly matches the gateway folder name in core PMPro.
-(Should this include gateway Add Ons or place those in Add Ons > Gateway Folder?)
+This includes any Add On gateways that aren't bundled into PMPro core.
-- restricting-content: Snippets specifically related to how PMPro handles content restrictions, including behavior like default messages, redirection, extending for CPTs, etc.
+- **restricting-content**: Snippets specifically related to how PMPro handles content restrictions, including behavior like default messages, redirection, extending for CPTs, etc.
-- user-fields: Snippets that modify or extend the behavior of core PMPro user fields.
+- **user-fields**: Snippets that modify or extend the behavior of core PMPro user fields.